 |Tax thereon @ 20%||

 |Foreign tax credit||

 Max will need to complete a tax return to report the foreign income so that HMRC can make the relevant adjustment to the refund amount.
-If, while Max is preparing his tax return, HMRC accidentally issue the full £1,110, Max must repay £30 of it to HMRC as soon as possible to keep everything neat and tidy.
+If, while Max is preparing his tax return, HMRC accidentally issue the full £500, this does not override the need to complete a tax return.
+Max must still file his tax return and pay £40 back to HMRC to keep everything correct.

 It is worth noting that usually foreign taxes would need to be paid at a rate at least equivalent to the UK tax rate due on the foreign income (usually 20%) to fully extinguish any UK tax liability.
 However, in this example Max has some of his personal allowance available to use against his French income, meaning the effective UK tax rate on it is lower than 20% and the relatively small amount of French tax he paid nearly covers the UK tax liability on the French income.